Last updated on July 24th, 2022 at 12:22 pm

 What To Do in Polignano a Mare If You Have More Than Just One Day

 With all these amazing things to do in Polignano a Mare, it’s pretty obvious why we think that one full day is the absolute minimum time to spend there.
-However, if you have more time in your hands, you should consider using this town as your base to explore the rest of Puglia.
+However, if you have more time on your hands, you should consider using this town as your base to explore the region of Puglia.

 6 Comments